scaleoutsean/solidfire-windows/README.md

   - Deploy SolidFire PowerShell Tools for Windows - it is recommended to use SolidFire PowerShell Tools for PowerShell 5.1: `Install-Module -Name SolidFire  -Scope CurrentUser`
   - SolidFire VSS Provider for Windows Server 2019 and 2016
   - SolidFire is easy to automate (`New-SFVolume`, `Add-SFVolumeToVolumeAccessGroup`, after you've set up cluster, added iSCSI initiators and created QoS policies and Volume Access Groups)
+  - It should be possible to automate SolidFire with Terraform or Ansible, but unless you already use (or want to use) those tools it's easy enough to put together a PowerShell script of your own
 - Direct VM Access to iSCSI
   - Like with VMware "RDM", you need to make sure the VMs may access iSCSI network(s), and they must use unique (to each VM or clustered group of VMs) initiators, VAGs, SolidFire (CHAP) accounts and volumes
+  - The NetApp Interoperability Matrix has information about supported SolidFire iSCSI clients (see Awesome-SolidFire for details)

-## Generic workflow for Hyper-V Clusters with SolidFire
+## Generic workflow for Hyper-V Clusters with NetApp SolidFire

 - Analyze all requirements (availability, security, performance, networking...)
 - Formulate deployment plan